-8. This report presents the results from a feasibility study with the objectives of identifying and analysing a range of methodological approaches by which the OECD and/or national governments can
+This report presents the results from a feasibility study with the objectives of identifying and analysing a range of methodological approaches by which the OECD and/or national governments can potentially measure the incentives, uptake and the outcomes of labour, human rights, environmental and integrity due diligence by enterprises operating in the garment and footwear sector.

-9. Specifically, the study seeks to understand the following:
+Specifically, the study seeks to understand the following:

-- Topic 1: The feasibility of evaluating what incentivises the uptake of labour, human rights, environmental and integrity due diligence (i.e. what are the drivers of uptake?). - Topic 2: The feasibility of measuring and monitoring the uptake of labour, human rights, environmental and integrity due diligence as defined by the OECD Garment and Footwear Guidance. - Topic 3: The feasibility of measuring the contribution of due diligence practices to environmental, labour, human rights and integrity outcomes.
+Topic 1: The feasibility of evaluating what incentivises the uptake of labour, human rights, environmental and integrity due diligence (i.e. what are the drivers of uptake?).
+Topic 2: The feasibility of measuring and monitoring the uptake of labour, human rights, environmental and integrity due diligence as defined by the OECD Garment and Footwear Guidance.
+Topic 3: The feasibility of measuring the contribution of due diligence practices to environmental, labour, human rights and integrity outcomes .

-10. Under each of these three topics, the feasibility study sought to identify and analyse the following:
+Under each of these three topics, the feasibility study sought to identify and analyse the following: